 The Doc Fee: An Overview

 The document fee, which is also called the service and handling charge in some states or the document-processing fee in California, has a storied history.
-It's a fee applied to the final used car and new car prices.
-Due to its regular use, many believe it to be a legitimate charge.

 Doc Fees Explained

-The fee is charged by a dealership to process the paperwork related to a vehicle that has been sold.
+The doc fee is charged by a dealership to process the paperwork related to a vehicle that has been sold.
 Primarily, the doc fee is used to cover all the expenses associated with the back-office employees at the dealership mentioned above.
-These are the individuals who handle the registration, title, and deal with the state's motor vehicle registrar.
+These are the individuals who handle the registration, title and deal with the state's motor vehicle registrar.

 Is it Necessary to Pay the Doc Fee?